 Historically, bigger has often been considered better.
-This is true for our biggie meals, our massive vehicles, and our paychecks.
+This is true for our large meals, massive vehicles, and ideal paychecks.

-It’s also been the association for large accounting firms, which is why they’ve always been able to scoop up clients by the truckload.
+It’s also been the association for large accounting firms, which is why they have always been able to gather clients by the truckload.
 Bigger means more resources.
 Bigger means better, high quality talent.
 Bigger means more growth.

-Sure, the gig economy is changing what we call normal, but that doesn’t mean the change is evil or unnecessary.
+The gig economy may be changing what we call normal, but that doesn’t mean the change is unnecessary.
 In reality, it’s possible to compete with the Big 4 – Deloitte, E&Y, KPMG and PwC – because now you can leverage the gig economy.

 You can leverage the power of the freelancer world to boost your sales, attract amazing talent, and reshape your business.
 It may still feel like David and Goliath, but this time David has a rifle (and we all know how that story ended when he just had a rock).